zhaoganglxh/deepseek-engineer/README.md

 # Deep Seek Engineer 🐋

-> **Note**: This is an experimental project developed by Skirano to test the new DeepSeek v3 API capabilities.
-It was developed as a rapid prototype and should be used accordingly.

 ## Overview

 This repository contains a powerful coding assistant application that integrates with the DeepSeek API to process user conversations and generate structured JSON responses.
 Through an intuitive command-line interface, it can read local file contents, create new files, and apply diff edits to existing files in real time.